David-Enst/WeeWX-BCRobotics/README.md

-# WeeWX-BCRobotics
+# WeeWX-BCRobotics V3
-A WeeWX driver for the BC Robotics and SparkFun weather station Raspberry Pi based hardware.
+A Python V3 WeeWX driver for the BC Robotics and SparkFun weather station Raspberry Pi based hardware.

 weewx-bcrobo